operator-framework/operator-sdk/doc/proposals/samples.md

 ### Risks and Mitigations

 May [Coveralls](https://coveralls.io/) do not work well with [molecule](https://github.com/operator-framework/operator-sdk-samples/tree/master/ansible/memcached-operator/molecule) and then, we can just not integrate it with or find another similar tool.

-## Open Questions

-How to do the same for Helm operators?

 [operator-sdk-doc]:  ../../doc